fasyamazaya/FindMyTelU-PHP_Project/README.md

 - In your __.env__ file add your Google Maps API key: `GOOGLE_MAPS_API_KEY=AIzaSyBi2dVBkdQSUcV8_xxxxxxxxxxxx`
 - That's it: launch the main URL.
 - You can login to adminpanel by going go `/login` URL and login with credentials __admin@admin.com__ - __password__
-- Click __Register__ on top right to add new shop owner and their shops
+- Click __Register__ on top right to add new place owner and their places

 - - - - -